The Department of Ophthalmology

 "The Department of Ophthalmology started functioning from the time of inception of JIPMER.
 Prof. Mishra was the first Head of the department but it was Prof N.N.
 Sood who gave a facelift to the department.
 In 1984, the department was named as “Upgraded Department of Ophthalmology” and specialty clinics like retina clinic, cornea and glaucoma clinic were established.
 The department was the first among government hospitals in South India to procure and start phacoemulsification surgeries in 1996.

-Presently the faculty comprises Dr. Subashini Kaliaperumal, Additional Professor and Head, Dr. K Ramesh Babu (Additional Professor), Dr. Shashi Ahuja (Additional Professor), Dr. Nirupama Kasturi (Associate Professor) and Dr. Amit Kumar Deb (Assistant Professor).
-They are assisted by two optometrists, orthoptist and an ophthalmic assistant.
+Presently the faculty comprises Dr. Subashini Kaliaperumal, Professor and Head, Dr. K Ramesh Babu (Additional Professor), Dr. Shashi Ahuja (Additional Professor), Dr. Nirupama Kasturi (Associate Professor) and Dr. Amit Kumar Deb (Assistant Professor) and Dr Geeta Behera (Assistant Professor).
+They are assisted by a senior refractionist, two optometrists, orthoptist and an ophthalmic assistant.

 The outpatient department functions on all days of the week along with specialty clinics designated on specific days.
 A dedicated team of residents and consultants is available round the clock to cater to emergencies.